The value of beaver work.

 For millennia beavers have been building the living conditions that salmon, steelhead, lamprey, frogs, turtles, and willow flycatchers require.
 But beaver benefits are not restricted to dams alone: their bank tunnels shelter young fish; native turtles bask on their lodges; and migratory birds nest in their coppiced willows.
 Even the beavers’ simple act of cutting and moving stream-side trees and shrubs into the water as they feed builds the foundation for the aquatic food web of a stream—collections of beaver-chewed sticks become “river reefs” teeming with life.
 Beavers push all of these fantastic ecosystem benefits out ahead of themselves, one dam at a time.
 They build an aquatic kingdom, each stick and paw-ful of mud expanding a lush, diverse, resilient habitat.

-Beaver Impacts 101
+Beaver Benefits 101